-FOR THE FIRST TIME IN THE HISTORY OF MOSCOW METRO QUARTZ AGGLOMERATE IS USED AS A FINISHING MATERIAL AT THE SOUTHERN SECTION OF THE BIG CIRCLE LINE
+FOR THE FIRST TIME IN HISTORY OF MOSCOW METRO QUARTZ AGGLOMERATE IS USED AS FINISHING MATERIAL IN SOUTHERN SECTION OF BIG CIRCLE LINE

-For the first time in the history of Moscow metro quartz agglomerate is used as a finishing material at the southern section of the big circle line.
-The section was designed by Mospromproekt JSC, which is a member of The Group of Companies Mosproekt-3.
+For the first time in the history of Moscow metro quartz agglomerate is used as a finishing material in the southern section of the big circle line.
+The section was designed and engineered by Mospromproekt, the company which forms a part of the so named Group of companies.

 “Unlike any natural stone, agglomerate has higher durability as it doesn’t contain vugs.
 According to data obtained from a set of experiments, impingement attack doesn’t cause any cracks.
 It is a very resistant material, which can be compared with volcanic rocks”, – noted Andrey Bochkarev, the Deputy Mayor of Moscow for Urban Planning and Construction.

 “Agglomerate is a modern material featured by high durability.
-For an architect, quartz agglomerate provide a wide range of possibilities to select any color solution: the material is artificially created, so you can choose any color.
+For an architect, quartz agglomerate provides a wide range of possibilities to select any color solution: the material is artificially created, so you can choose any color.
 At Vorontsovskaya Station we used agglomerate of intense orange color to color-code transfer to Kaluzhsko-Rizhaskaya Line.
-For the next stations – Zyuzino Station and Novatorskaya Station, we also picked bright colors – yellow and terracotta”, – said Anna Merkulova, The Group of Companies Mosproekt-3 CEO.
+For the next stations – Zyuzino Station and Novatorskaya Station, we also picked bright colors – yellow and terracotta”, – said Anna Merkulova, CEO of The Group of companies Mosproekt-3.

-The southern section of the Big Circle Line contains of three stations, they are Novatorskaya, Vorontsovskaya and Zyuzino Station.
-These three stations will be completed by the end of 2021.
-New stations will significantly improve transport service in Zyuzino, Konkovo, Obruchevsky, Prospekt Vernandskogo and Cheremushki District.
+The southern section of the Big Circle Line consists of three stations: Novatorskaya, Vorontsovskaya and Zyuzino Station.
+These three stations will have been completed by the end of 2021.
+The new stations will significantly improve the transport service in Zyuzino, Konkovo, Obruchevsky, Prospekt Vernandskogo and Cheremushki District.